aays/2019-mt-locus/analysis/alignment-lastz/log.md

         - in cases where mt+ has a gap, the mt- sequence at the gap will be omitted
         - ie insertions in the mt- will be removed
         - if the mt- has a gap, we just ignore it/replace it with Ns

+note that in the maf file, the size reported does _not_ contain gaps, nor does the interval size in the equivalent bed file.